ajayhanssen/spam_filter_ml/README.md

 ~~~
 pip install -r reqirements.txt
 ~~~
-The main file is the jupyter notebook
+The main file is the jupyter notebook, all the other files are no longer needed.
 ~~~
 spam_filter.ipynb
 ~~~
-Please look at markdown sections and comments in this file for detailed explanations on what is happening in the code.
+Please have a look at the markdown sections and comments in this file for detailed explanations on what is happening in the code.

 ---